Autopsy shows Brian Laundrie died by suicide, attorney says - KRDO

 What led to Petito’s death remains a mystery.
 The FBI had described Laundrie as a “person of interest” in her murder, but he was not charged.
 He had, though, been indicted for allegedly using two accounts that belonged to someone else in the days after she died.

-Laundrie’s remains were found October 20 in an area of Carlton Reserve that had been under water during previous searches of the 25,000-acre nature reserve in North Port, Florida.
+Laundrie’s remains were found October 20 in an area of Carlton Reserve that had been under water during previous searches of the 25,000-acre nature reserve in North Port.

 Laundrie’s father, who was searching with authorities the day his son’s remains were found, discovered a notebook near where Laundrie’s body was found.
 Experts said at the time that the notebook could be key in providing answers.